BurkovBA/BurkovBA.github.io/content/blog/2021-08-03-1/index.md

 Hilbert spaces
 --------------

+Hilbert spaces are arguably the main subject of study of functional analysis.

 ### Why Banach-Wiener spaces wouldn't cut it?

 TODO

-### Infinite-dimensional vectors as Hilbert spaces: linear algebra persepctive
+### Infinite-dimensional vectors as Hilbert spaces: linear algebra perspective

 TODO